PlaidCloud/website/content/en/docs/concepts/configuration/overview.md

 ## Services

 - Create a [Service](/docs/concepts/services-networking/service/) before its corresponding backend workloads (Deployments or ReplicaSets), and before any workloads that need to access it.
-When Kubernetes starts a container, it provides environment variables pointing to all the Services which were running when the container was started.
+When PlaidCloud starts a container, it provides environment variables pointing to all the Services which were running when the container was started.
 For example, if a Service named `foo` exists, all containers will get the following variables in their initial environment:

   ```shell
   FOO_SERVICE_HOST=<the host the Service is running on>